Building Your Home Apothecary

 A 9-month introduction to herbalism and gardening

-March–November 2024
+March–November 2025

 Led by instructors Maebh Aguilar, Mercelyne Latortue, and Dominique Matti, this course is taught through the lens of herbalism as a tool for cultivating intimate, liberating, and communal relationships with the land and each other.

-Important Dates for 2024 Course
+Important Dates for the 2025 Course

-• Application Deadline: January 21, 2024
+• Application Deadline: January 20, 2025

-• Program Dates: March–November 2024 One 6-hour Sunday class per month, 9am-3pm; 1 two-hour Thursday evening class per month, 6:30-8:30pm
+• Program Dates: March–November 2025.
+One in-person 6-hour Sunday class per month, 9am-3pm; one in-person two-hour Thursday evening class per month and 3-6 hours of garden or apothecary work shift time per month.

-Class session dates will be finalized in February 2024.
+Class session dates will be finalized in February 2025.
 Please make a note in your application if you are concerned about potential scheduling conflicts.

 Time Commitment & Attendance Expectation